-the Ozone Layer.

-- A series of laws dealt with the management of the risks of nuclear power stations. - Law of 15/6/ 2018 contains the cooperation agreement between the federal state and the regions on the sharing of Belgian climate and energy objectives (2013-2020) and on the implementation of Regulation (EC) on the voluntary participation by organisations in a community ecomanagement and audit scheme (EMAS). - The EU Circular Economy Action Plan (2015) resulted in five EU Directives on the circular economy.
-Belgium has transposed two (EU Directives on waste, transposed by Wallonia and Flanders, and on packaging and packaging waste, transposed by the three regions).
-Belgium still has to transpose three Directives (EU Directive on batteries, accumulators and waste, and electrical and electronic equipment, EU Directive on the landfill of waste, and Directive on port reception facilities for the delivery of waste from ships).
+- Law of 30/6/2017 approved the Minamata Convention on Mercury. - Law of 6/3/2018 approved the amendment of the Montreal Protocol on Substances that Deplete the Ozone Layer. - A series of laws dealt with the management of the risks of nuclear power stations.114 - Law of 15/6/ 2018 contains the cooperation agreement between the federal state and the regions on the sharing of Belgian climate and energy objectives (2013-2020) and on the implementation of Regulation (EC) on the voluntary participation by organisations in a community ecomanagement and audit scheme (EMAS).115 - The EU Circular Economy Action Plan (2015) resulted in five EU Directives on the circular economy.
+Belgium has transposed two (EU Directives on waste,116 transposed by Wallonia and Flanders, and on packaging and packaging waste,117 transposed by the three regions).
+Belgium still has to transpose three Directives (EU Directive on batteries, accumulators and waste, and electrical and electronic equipment,118 EU Directive on the landfill of waste,119 and Directive on port reception facilities for the delivery of waste from ships120).